nickvence/nickvence.github.io/pages/madness.rst

     **Fig. 2** A multiresolution mesh has more than one size box in the grid, and an adaptive grid places extra grid points just where they are needed.

-One way of solving the issue of multiple length-scales on a high-dimentional domain is to introduce a multiresolution (variable-size) mesh shown in Fig. 2.
+One way of solving the issue of multiple length-scales on a high-dimensional domain is to introduce a multiresolution (variable-size) mesh shown in Fig. 2.
 Multiresolution is the M in the MADNESS acronym.